Lukas-234/Motorbike-suspension-model/README.md

 This is our group project on modelling the suspension system on a motorbike.
 With the aim of finding a spring coeffcient and damping coefficient that minimises vertical rider acceleration.

 ## What does each file do:
-- The main file to use will be the "Final Run" folder.
+- The main py file to use will be the "Final Run" folder.
 - The following files: "Data analysis", "ODE Files", "Root finding" all are the draft codes that were used to contribute to the final code.
 These should not be used.
 - The Final report will be located next to the README